 When considering noncarcinogenic hazards for both adults and children, the noncarcinogenic hazards are generally higher for children and typically the noncarcinogenic hazard for the young child represents the greatest noncarcinogenic hazards for the given scenario.
-In this analysis, the HI associated with fish consumption for the young child is 21.1 and is greater than either the HI for the older child (20.3) or adult (15.6) (Table 13).
+In this analysis, the RME HI associated with fish consumption for the young child is 21.1 and is greater than either the RME HI for the older child (20.3) or adult (15.6) (Table 13).
 All of these HIs exceed the target HI of 1, but it should be noted that these results reflect the use of USEPA's non-Site-specific default rates of fish consumption to this scenario.
-When Site-specific data are used to develop potential rates of fish consumption, the calculated risks are much lower, as described in the uncertainty analysis (Section 5.3).
+The results from the alternative risk assessment, based on the sustainable yield of fish from Koppers Pond, indicate that the calculated risks are lower, as described in the uncertainty analysis (Section 5.3).
 The HQ for PCBs represents more than 90 percent of the total HI.